Emma Hartmann

 Amalia Emma Sophie Hartmann née Zinn (22 August 1807 – 6 March 1851) was a Danish composer who composed under the pseudonym Frederik H. Palmer.
 She was married to the composer Johan Peter Emilius Hartmann (1805–1900).
-They lived on the second floor in the Zinn House at Kvæsthusgade 3 in Copenhagen.
+They lived on the second floor of the Zinn House at Kvæsthusgade 3 in Copenhagen.

 Early life

 Emma Zinn was born into a wealthy merchant family in Copenhagen.
 She was the daughter of Johann Friederich Zinn (1779–1838) and Eva Sophie Juliane Oldeland (1779–1812).
-Her father had inherited the family's trading house after the death of his own father Johann Ludvig Zinn in 1802, initially in a partnership with his brother Carl Ludvig Zinn who died in 1808.
+Her father had inherited the family's trading house after the death of his father Johann Ludvig Zinn in 1802, initially in a partnership with his brother Carl Ludvig Zinn who died in 1808.
 Emma grew up in the Zinn House at Kvæsthusgade 3 and studied singing and piano with composer Andreas Peter Berggreen (1801–1880).